 Any brown sugar — be it refined, raw, or unrefined — tends to dry out after we open the original package.
 Even when we think we properly stored it in an airtight container or resealable plastic bag, brown sugar often clumps, cakes, or harden.
 That does not mean it is unsuitable for eating.

 All brown sugars, and for that matter, granulated and powdered sugars, have an indefinite shelf life as they do not support microbial growth.
-Sellers are required to stamp on their product's bag a 2-year "Best By" date — not "Use By" date — but it is still safe to consume.
+Sellers are required to stamp on their product's bag a 2-year "Best By" date — not "Use By" date — but it is still safe to consume after that.
 Brown sugars become hard simply because they have two to five percent moisture, which evaporates.

 In this post, I list five ways to return their moisture back.
 In the first two—called quick-fix methods—we simply heat it but have to use it as soon as possible as it will harden quickly.
 If you have time, use methods 3, 4, or 5.
 To keep brown sugars' moisture indefinitely, consider using a clay sugar softener described in method 5.
 If you know you are not going to use it for a long time, you can store them in the freezer or refrigerator.